Skip Breadcrumb Links

 The Charter guarantees fundamental freedoms for everyone in Canadian society, such as:

-- Freedom of conscience and religion;
+- Freedom of conscience and religion.

-- Freedom of thought, belief and expression, including freedom of the press and other media;
+- Freedom of thought, belief and expression, including freedom of the press and other media.

-- Freedom of peaceful assembly (e.g. protest); and
+- Freedom of peaceful assembly (e.g. protest).

-- Freedom of association.
+- Freedom of association

 The government can restrict these freedoms under certain circumstances.
 For example, they might temporarily restrict freedom of assembly in a time of war.